serious injuries

 Premises liability laws

 Premises liability laws require property owners to ensure the safety of visitors to their property.
 Specifically, premises liability requires that property owners exercise “ordinary care” when guests are on their property.
 And that extends to public and private pools as well.
 The property owner’s exercise of care differs for different classes of people on their property.
 They owe the highest duty of care to invitees.
-These are persons who have a legal right to enter the property for a purpose connected with the property owner’s business or for a purpose of mutual benefit.
+These are children or adults who have a legal right to enter the property for a purpose connected with the property owner’s business or for a purpose of mutual benefit.

 As it relates to pools, property owners must meet and maintain certain safety standards.
 If they fail to meet these standards and you or a loved one suffers an injury, they may be liable for those injuries.